fusterma/JUAS2024/Tutorials2024.md

 <p align="center">
 Figure 4: Scheme of a FODO cell with dipoles.
 </p>

+Questions:

+1. Consider the first FODO cell designed in Tutorial 2 and add 4 sector dipoles of 15 m long, $L_d$, assuming a drift space between the magnets as illustrated in Fig. 4.
+For computing the required bending angle, consider a ring with 736 dipoles with equal bending angles.

 	In order to install the dipoles in the lattice, first define the new element with the appropriate MAD-X command: